pret/pokeemerald/README.md

 ## Can I contribute even if I'm not a member of ROM Hacking Hideout?

 Yes!
 Contributions are welcome via Pull Requests and they will be reviewed by maintainers.
-Please note that PRs to master are not accepted, as master is only intended to be a merged branch.
+Don't feel discouraged if we take a bit to review your PR, we'll get to it

 ## What is ROM Hacking Hideout?